NFL Offers All 30 Stadiums For Use As Coronavirus Vaccine Sites

 Some colleges have also made their stadiums available for use as vaccination sites, including the University of Michigan and the University of Kentucky.
 When reached for comment on Friday, the NCAA said that such decisions are up to each college.

-The NFL recently celebrated making it through 256 regular season games without any cancellations, although health and safety protocols forced a number of games to be rescheduled.
-Early in the season, the league also called off its Pro Bowl game, which has no bearing on team standings.
+Including Sunday's Super Bowl, the NFL celebrated making it through all regular season and postseason games without any cancellations, although health and safety protocols forced a number of games to be rescheduled.
+Early in the season, the league also called off its Pro Bowl all-star game, which has no bearing on team standings.

-The NFL teams that have already made room at their stadiums for vaccination centers include:

-Goodell's offer comes as the NFL prepares for its Super Bowl championship on Sunday.
-The football game at Tampa Bay's Raymond James Stadium will have some 25,000 fans in attendance, including 7,500 vaccinated health care workers who were invited two weeks ago.